ldez/tagliatelle/readme.md

 ## Rules

-Here are the default rules for the well known and used tags, when using tagliatelle as a binary or [golangci-lint linter](https://golangci-lint.run/usage/linters/#tagliatelle):
+Here are the default rules for the well-known and used tags, when using tagliatelle as a binary or [golangci-lint linter](https://golangci-lint.run/usage/linters/#tagliatelle):

 - `json`: `camel`
 - `yaml`: `camel`